-27. Plaintiff challenged the above-described wrongful conviction after learning that federal prosecutors and lawyers for other wrongfully convicted individuals had discovered the Watts Gang's criminal enterprise.
+29. Plaintiff challenged the above-described wrongful conviction after learning that federal prosecutors and lawyers for other wrongfully convicted individuals had discovered the Watts Gang's criminal enterprise.

 ANSWER: Defendant Officers deny they engaged in any misconduct, including the wrongful acts alleged by Plaintiff.
 Defendant Officers lack knowledge or information sufficient to form a belief as to when or why Plaintiff decided to challenge his conviction.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other Defendants.

-28. On February 16, 2022, the Circuit Court of Cook County vacated plaintiff's conviction and granted the State's request to nolle prosequi the case.
+30. On February 16, 2022, the Circuit Court of Cook County vacated plaintiff's conviction and granted the State's request to nolle prosequi the case.

-ANSWER: Defendant Officers, on information or belief, admit the Circuit Court of Cook County granted the State's motion to set aside Plaintiff's conviction and to nolle prosequi the case on February 16, 2022.
+ANSWER: Defendant Officers, on information or belief, admit the Circuit Court of Cook County granted the State's motion to set aside Plaintiff's conviction and to nolle prosequi the case.
 Defendant Officers deny they engaged in any misconduct and further deny any remaining allegations in this Paragraph.

-29. On April 13, 2022, the Circuit Court of Cook County granted plaintiff a certificate of innocence.
+31. On April 13, 2022, the Circuit Court of Cook County granted plaintiff a certificate of innocence.

-ANSWER: Defendant Officers, on information and belief, admit the Circuit Court of Cook County granted Plaintiff a certificate of innocence for his 2007 conviction.
+ANSWER: Defendant Officers, on information and belief, admit the Circuit Court of Cook County granted Plaintiff a Certificate of Innocence for his 2007 conviction.
 Defendant Officers deny Plaintiff is innocent and further deny any remaining allegations in this Paragraph.

-V. Plaintiff's Arrest and Prosecution Were Part of a Long-Running Pattern Known to High-Ranking Officials within the Chicago Police Department
+V. Plaintiff's Arrest and Prosecution Were Part of a Long-Running Pattern Known to High-Ranking Officials within the Chicago Police Department defendant Watts and the Watts Gang were engaging in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against persons at the Ida B. Wells Homes.

-30. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, the Chicago Police Department had received many civilian complaints that defendant Watts and the Watts Gang were engaging in robbery, extortion, the use of excessive force, planting evidence, fabricating evidence, and manufacturing false charges against persons at the Ida B. Wells Homes.
+32. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, the Chicago Police Department had received many civilian complaints that

 ANSWER: Defendant Officers admit they have been the subjects of citizen complaints during the course of their careers.
 Defendant Officers deny Plaintiff was wrongfully arrested, detained, or prosecuted and deny that they engaged in robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges against persons at the Ida B. Wells Homes and therefore deny the allegations in this Paragraph that are directed against them.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other Defendants.

-31. Criminal investigators corroborated these civilian complaints with information they obtained from multiple cooperating witnesses.
+33. Criminal investigators corroborated these civilian complaints with information they obtained from multiple cooperating witnesses.

 ANSWER: Defendant Officers deny they engaged in any misconduct, including robbery, extortion, the use of excessive force, planted evidence, fabricated evidence, and manufactured false charges against persons at the Ida B. Wells Homes and therefore deny the allegations in this Paragraph that are directed against them.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other Defendants.

-32. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, defendants Cline and Kirby knew about the above-described credible allegations of serious wrongdoing by Watts and the Watts Gang and knew that criminal investigators had corroborated these allegations.
+34. Before the Watts Gang engineered plaintiff's above-described wrongful arrest, detention, and prosecution, defendants Cline and Kirby knew about the above-described credible allegations of serious wrongdoing by Watts and the Watts Gang and knew that criminal investigators had corroborated these allegations.

-ANSWER: Defendant Officers deny they wrongfully arrested, detained, or prosecuted Plaintiff or otherwise engaged in any misconduct and therefore deny the allegations in this Paragraph as directed against them.
-Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other defendants.
+ANSWER: Defendants Officers deny they engaged in any wrongdoing and therefore deny the allegations in this Paragraph that are directed against them.
+Defendant Officers lack knowledge or information sufficient to form a belief as to the truth as to the remaining allegations in this Paragraph where they apply to other Defendants.